Celebrating Tuart Woodlands

 Protecting Tuart Woodlands and Forests

 In 2016, the Humane Society International (Australia) nominated the ‘Tuart (Eucalyptus gomphocephala) woodlands and forests of the Swan Coastal Plain’ ecological community of Western Australia for listing as threatened.
-The independent Threatened Species Scientific Committee made the assessment, and you can download find their draft conservation advice here and find the indicative map here.
+The independent Threatened Species Scientific Committee made the assessment, and you can download their conservation-advice and find the indicative map here.